ilifu/ilifu_user_docs/docs/help/contact.md

 # Contact and Communication

-If you need to get hold of any one of the developers or administrators at ILIFU then there are a few options for you.
+If you need to get hold of any one of the developers or administrators at Ilifu then there are a few options for you.

 ## Email support Tickets